-Pension benefits are provided to eligible employees through the Cultural Institutions Retirement System (CIRS), a multiemployer retirement system funded by the City of New York not-for-profit cultural organizations.
+Pension benefits are provided to eligible employees through the Cultural Institutions Retirement System ("CIRS"), a multi-employer retirement system funded by City of New York not-for-profit cultural organizations.
+Fiscal year 2015 pension expense was \$2,886,122 including \$450,819 paid by the City of New York.
 Fiscal year 2014 pension expense was \$2,865,841, including \$420,898 paid by the City of New York.
-Fiscal year 2013 pension expense was \$2,819,168 including \$448,491 paid by the City of New York.
 The Garden makes annual contributions to the CIRS plan equal to amounts accrued for expense, including amortization of past services cost over 30 years.
-On July 1, 2013, the date of the last actuarial valuation, the market value of CIRS plan assets was \$1.05 billion.
-Accumulated benefit liabilities of the plan were \$1.6 billion.
+On July 1, 2014, the date of the last actuarial valuation, the market value of CIRS plan assets was \$1.17 billion.
+Accumulated benefit liabilities of the plan were \$1.7 billion.

-The tables provide additional information about the CIRS retirement plan and its financial condition at June 30, 2014 and 2013, as follows:
+Additional information about the CIRS retirement plan and its financial condition at June 30, 2015 and 2014, is summarized as follows:

-Legal Plan Name The Cultural Institutions Pension Plan
+Legal Plan NameThe Cultural Institutions Pension PlanPlan Taxpayer ID Number11-2001170Plan Number001Expiration Date of Collective Bargaining Agreement6/30/2015

-Plan Taxpayer ID Number 11-2001170

-Plan Number 001

-Expiration Date of Collective Bargaining Agreement June 30, 2015
+Fiscal Year Ended, June 30,

+2015 2014

-Fiscal Year Ended, June 30, 2014 2013 Pension Protection Act Zone Status (certified by plan actuary) Contributions made to the plan by NYBG Green \$2,640,703 Green \$2,104,433 Contributions made by NYBG were in excess of 5% of total contributions to the plan?
+Pension Protection Act Zone Status (certified by plan actuary) Contributions made to the plan by NYBG Green \$2,648,377 Green \$2,640,703

+Contributions made by NYBG were in excess of 5% of total

+contributions to the plan?
 Yes Yes

 Under the terms of its collective bargaining agreement, the Garden also contributes to a multiemployer postretirement health care plan covering retired union employees.
 Postretirement benefit costs equal to the amount of the required contributions are recorded as expense.
-The Garden contributed approximately \$538,000 and \$504,000 to the plan in the years ended June 30, 2014 and 2013, respectively.
+The Garden contributed approximately \$455,000 and \$538,000 to the plan in the years ended June 30, 2015 and 2014.

 The Garden has a supplemental key executive deferred compensation plan.
-The plan is partially funded by certain long-term investments (included in General Operations-Long-Term Investments in the consolidated balance sheets) and represents a general obligation of the Garden.
-Under the terms of the plan, the obligations outstanding at June 30, 2014 and 2013, were \$244,250 and \$311,000, respectively, and are included in accrued expenses and other liabilities in the consolidated balance sheets.
-Benefits accrued under the plan during the fiscal years ended June 30, 2014 and 2013, were \$267,000, and \$268,250, respectively.
+The plan is partially funded by certain long-term investments (included in General Operations - Long-Term Investments on the balance sheet) and represents a general obligation of the Garden.
+Under the terms of the plan, the obligations outstanding at June 30, 2015 and 2014, were \$288,750 and \$244,250, respectively, and are included in accrued expenses and other liabilities on the balance sheet.
+Benefits accrued under the plan during the fiscal years ended June 30, 2015 and 2014, were \$267,000, and \$267,000, respectively.